Cartoonito

 Cartoonito is a brand name used by Warner Bros.
 Discovery for a collection of television networks and programming blocks aimed at preschool children.
 The name combines the "cartoon" with the Spanish suffix "ito", meaning "small".

-As of March 2023, Cartoonito-branded channels exist in the United Kingdom and Ireland (its original flagship service), Italy, Latin America, and Central and Eastern Europe, while branded blocks currently air on Cartoon Network in the United Kingdom, Ireland, the Middle East, Turkey, the United States, Japan, Philippines, Taiwan, South Korea, and Oceania.
-It's sister channel Boomerang has also aired blocks in the Nordics, Portugal, Africa, South Asia, Southeast Asia, and Turkey.
+As of May 2025, Cartoonito exists as a TV channel across Europe (including the United Kingdom and Ireland, where it originated), the Middle East, Africa, Latin America, Southeast Asia, and South Korea; as a block on Cartoon Network in the UK, the Middle East, Turkey, Japan, the Philippines, Taiwan, South Asia, and New Zealand.